optilude/MuleBox/README.md

 * The Daisy Seed (see above)
 * The Hothouse main PCB (see above)
 * 30mm extractor fan (see above)
+* 22 AWG (i.e. thick) wires, preferably in a few different colours, for wiring the attenuator.
+* Thinner wire in muiltiple colours for wiring up the Hothouse to the output jacks, LEDs, and potentiometers.
+* Plastic zip ties for mounting the inductor coil
+* Thermal paste (only a tiny amount) for moutning the large resistors

 ### Tools and consumables